Yarviz/securitycam/README.md

 Simple security camera project, where arduino controlled ultrasonic sensor sends measured range \
 to serial port and program reads it from there.
 When motion is detected, web-camera takes picture \
 and it's been stored in the sqlite database with timestamp.
-Notification from new imagess will be send \
+Notification from new images will be send \
 by email to users whose notifications are enabled.

 Python web-server runs on hosted server, where authored users can browse those pictures.